ashcaz/learning-journal/Revisionsandthecloud.md

-# Revisions in the cloud
+# Revisions and the cloud

 **Version control (VCS)**